the majority of people who are convicted due to a DUI in California is mandated to attend a DUI school.

 Precisely what DUI classes are required for first-time California DUI offenders?
-It depends on the details of the arrest and conviction:
+It will depend on the specifications of the arrest and conviction:

-1. First-time convicted DUI offenders arrested with a blood alcohol content (BAC) level under 0.15 percent typically must complete AB 541, a 30-hour course that runs for three months.
+1. First-time convicted DUI offenders arrested that a blood alcohol content (BAC) level under 0.15 percent typically must complete AB 541, a 30-hour course that runs for three months.

-2. First-timers arrested with a BAC level at or above 0.15 percent may be ordered to attend classes for 6 months.
+2. First-timers arrested with a BAC level at higher than 0.15 percent may be ordered to attend classes for 6 months.
 A BAC level exceeding 0.20 can mean 9 months of DUI school.